 Acupuncture: an ancient art validated by modern science

 Although we still don't know exactly how acupuncture works, modern science has now backed up some of the findings of early acupuncturists; for example the impact of emotional stress on the body is now acknowledged.
-Another example is the discovery by modern science of myofascial pathways that trace the meridians acupuncturists have been using for thousands of years to restore balance to the body and mind by regulating the flow of ‘qi’.
+Another example is the discovery by modern science of myofascial pathways that trace the meridians acupuncturists have been using for thousands of years.
 Emerging facts about how the body’s cells communicate also have strong parallels with the concept of qi.
 You can read some of the ever-growing body of qualitative research evidence that acupuncture works at the Acupuncture Research Resource Centre or the British Acupuncture Council.

 Why do people come for acupuncture?